hema-priya-vadivel/React_Calculator/README.md

 # React_Calculator
-The repo consists of a calculator application developed using Reactjs for internship at TEN Labs.
+The repo consists of a calculator application developed using Reactjs.

 # Getting Started with Create React App